-- (For completeness, we note that message.max.bytes should be strictly smaller to socket. request.max.bytes which is set by default to 100 MiB.
+(For completeness, we note that message.max.bytes should be strictly smaller to socket. request.max.bytes which is set by default to 100 MiB.
 If you wish to have blocks larger than 100 MiB you will need to edit the hard-coded value in brokerConfig.Producer.MaxMessageBytes in fabric/orderer/kafka/config.go and rebuild the binary from source.
-This is not advisable.) - (e) log.retention.ms = -1.
+This is not advisable.)

+- log.retention.ms = -1.
 Until the ordering service adds support for pruning of the Kafka logs, you should disable time-based retention and prevent segments from expiring.
-(Size-based retention-see log.retention.bytes- is disabled by default in Kafka at the time of this writing, so there's no need to set it explicitly.) - 7.
+(Size-based retention see log.retention.bytes is disabled by default in Kafka at the time of this writing, so there's no need to set it explicitly.) - 7.
 Orderers: Point each OSN to the genesis block.
-Edit General.
-GenesisFile in orderer. yaml so that it points to the genesis block created in Step 5 above.
-(While at it, ensure all other keys in that YAML file are set appropriately.) - 8.
+Edit General.GenesisFile in orderer.yaml so that it points to the genesis block created in Step 5 above.
+While at it, ensure all other keys in that YAML file are set appropriately. - 8.
 Orderers: Adjust polling intervals and timeouts.
+(Optional step.)
-(Optional step.) - (a) The Kafka.Retry section in the orderer.yaml file allows you to adjust the frequency of the metadata/producer/consumer requests, as well as the socket timeouts.
-(These are all settings you would expect to see in a Kafka producer or consumer.) - (b) Additionally, when a new channel is created, or when an existing channel is reloaded (in case of a just-restarted orderer), the orderer interacts with the Kafka cluster in the following ways: - i.
-It creates a Kafka producer (writer) for the Kafka partition that corresponds to the channel.

-- ii.
-It uses that producer to post a no-op CONNECT message to that partition. - iii.
-It creates a Kafka consumer (reader) for that partition.

-If any of these steps fail, you can adjust the frequency with which they are repeated.
+- The Kafka.Retry section in the orderer.yaml file allows you to adjust the frequency of the metadata/producer/consumer requests, as well as the socket timeouts.
+(These are all settings you would expect to see in a Kafka producer or consumer.) - Additionally, when a new channel is created, or when an existing channel is reloaded (in case of a just-restarted orderer), the orderer interacts with the Kafka cluster in the following ways: - It creates a Kafka producer (writer) for the Kafka partition that corresponds to the channel. .
+It uses that producer to post a no-op CONNECT message to that partition. .
+It creates a Kafka consumer (reader) for that partition. - If any of these steps fail, you can adjust the frequency with which they are repeated.
 Specifically they will be re-attempted every Kafka.Retry.ShortInterval for a total of Kafka.Retry.ShortTotal, and then every Kafka.Retry.LongInterval for a total of Kafka.Retry.LongTotal until they succeed.
-Note that the orderer will be unable to write to or read from a channel until all of the steps above have been completed successfully.

-- 9. Set up the OSNs and Kafka cluster so that they communicate over SSL.
+Note that the orderer will be unable to write to or read from a channel until all of the steps above have been completed successfully. - 9.
+Set up the OSNs and Kafka cluster so that they communicate over SSL.
 (Optional step, but highly recommended.)
 Refer to the Confluent guide for the Kafka cluster side of the equation, and set the keys under Kafka.TLS in orderer.yaml on every OSN accordingly. - 10.
 Bring up the nodes in the following order: ZooKeeper ensemble, Kafka cluster, ordering service nodes.

-7.13.4 Additional considerations
+8.20.4 Additional considerations

 - 1. Preferred message size.
 In Step 4 above (see Steps section) you can also set the preferred size of blocks by setting the Orderer.Batchsize.PreferredMaxBytes key.
 Kafka offers higher throughput when dealing with relatively small messages; aim for a value no bigger than 1 MiB. - 2.
 Using environment variables to override settings.
 When using the sample Kafka and Zookeeper Docker images provided with Fabric (see images/kafka and images/zookeeper respectively), you can override a Kafka broker or a ZooKeeper server's settings by using environment variables.
-Replace the dots of the configuration key with underscores e.g. KAFKA_UNCLEAN_LEADER_ELECTION_ENABLE=false will allow you to override the default value of unclean.leader.election.enable.
+Replace the dots of the configuration key with underscores.
+For example, KAFKA_UNCLEAN_LEADER_ELECTION_ENABLE=false will allow you to override the default value of unclean.leader.election.enable.
 The same applies to the OSNs for their local configuration, i.e. what can be set in orderer.yaml.
 For example ORDERER_KAFKA_RETRY_SHORTINTERVAL=1s allows you to override the default value for Orderer.
 Kafka.Retry.ShortInterval.

-7.13.5 Kafka Protocol Version Compatibility
+8.20.5 Kafka Protocol Version Compatibility